Feromond/streamlit_startup_script/README.md

    4. Choose “When the computer starts” as the trigger.
    5. Select “Start a Program” as the action.
    6. Browse to the compiled Rust executable (.exe) and select it.
+   7. Make sure to modify the "Start In (optional)" field to be the directory that holds the executable and the config.
+Logs will also generate here after.
-   7. Configure the task to run with highest privileges if needed.
+   8. Configure the task to run with highest privileges if needed.

 2. Startup Folder: